 If you are looking for the best Science reference books for Class 8 CBSE, then this list is for you.
 Here we have listed some of the best Science books that will help you score high marks in your exams.
 These books cover the entire science syllabus of Class 8 and are a great resource for students who want to excel in this subject.
 In this list, we will recommend three of the best reference books for science syllabus class 8 students who are following the CBSE curriculum.

-- One of the best books is “CBSE All In One NCERT Based Science Class 8 2022-23 Edition” by Shikha Sharma, Arjun Sharma, and Seema Mehra.
-This 8th grade book covers all the topics in detail and also provides solved examples to help students understand the concepts better.
+- One of the best books is “CBSE All In One NCERT Based Science Class 8 2023-24 Edition” by Shikha Sharma, Arjun Sharma, and Seema Mehra.
+This 8th grade book covers all the topics in detail and provides examples to help students understand the concepts better.
+Check Price

-- “Oxford New Science in Everyday Life Textbook for Class 8” by Published by Oxford University Press.
+- Golden Science: Based on NEW NCERT for Class-8.
 It is a good book that has many questions it also includes NCERT questions which help the student to learn directly from the book.
+Check Price

 Books Prescribed For Class 8 By CBSE

 What are the chapters of Class 8 science?

 In the CBSE class 8 science syllabus, there are eighteen chapters.
 These are Crop Production and Management, Microorganisms: Friend and Foe, Synthetic Fibres and Plastics, Materials: Metals and Non-Metals, Coal and Petroleum, Combustion and Flame, Conservation of Plants and Animals, Cell – Structure and Functions, Reproduction in Animals, Reaching The Age of Adolescence, Force And Pressure, Friction, Sound, Chemical Effects Of Electric Current, Some Natural Phenomena, Light, Stars And The Solar System, Pollution of Air and Water.

 In CBSE class 8, there is one common subject science covering topics of physics, chemistry, and biology.